Discovering the natural treasures of Marche

 How does the service work?

-First, I would like to underline that Giardini delle Marche is a non-profit cultural initiative.
-We intend to give value – that is create value and profit – to historical garden in the region Marche by encouraging new openings.
+First, I would like to underline that Gardens of the Marche is a non-profit cultural initiative.
+We intend to give value – that is create value and profit – to historical gardens in the Marche region by encouraging new openings.
 We always recommend that there should be guided visits, admission with fee (in particular because of the high maintenance costs of gardens) and the three main aspects of visiting gardens should be included.
 In fact, to enjoy the beauty of views and flowerings, you should always present the architectural/historical perspective, the botanical aspects and the pure contemplation.
 We would also like to organize events, to connect garden visits and local food-and-wine delights, bringing music inside gardens with concerts and performances.
-Anything more that could improve the usability of gardens by citizens and the economical sustainability for gardens’ managers.
+Anything more that could improve the usability of gardens by citizens and the economic sustainability for gardens' managers.

 How many locations did you manage to get involved?